math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Biography
 ---
 I am Zhenyi, currently an undergraduate student in Mathematics and Applied Mathematics in Lanzhou University.
-And I'am expected to graduate in 2023.
+And I'm expected to graduate in 2023 and has received the conditional offer of Peking University.
 I have a great interest in applied mathematics, especially in the interdisciplinary field involving mathematics.
 Nowadays mathematics has played an important role in more and more scientific problems.
 We hope to apply rigorous mathematical models in more fields to reveal existing phenomena and solve practical problems.
 And that's what I want to pursue in the future.

 Grants
 ---